VladimirTechMan/salsa-format-spec/README.md

 With that — and with some other practical needs — in mind, the Simple Application-Level-Signaling Archive (SALSA) format is proposed.
 It is a simple, concise JSON-based format that aims at being easy to create, easy to annotate, easy to parse and process the captured signaling packet data.
 Using it, developers and companies can quickly create different types of handy engineering tools, like those for call-flow visualizations or automatic test script generation.
 And such tools, handling specific signaling protocols, can now become much more compatible with each other and with the signaling libraries and components of client- and server-side communication applications.

+The SALSA format is agnostic to the types of the signaling protocols that it contains.
+It may be used to archive call/session signaling, media signaling, signaling payloads used for monitoring or control of remote objects, and alike — an the format can contain multiple types of signaling protocols at once.

 ###1.1 Why not HAR?

 The HTTP Archive (HAR) format is, indeed, somewhat similar to SALSA.
 Actually, SALSA was greatly inspired by HAR.
 But HAR was created largely with the HTTP specifics in mind.
 And it is tailored for HTTP, and not so much towards capturing and handling traces of arbitrary text-based signaling protocols used by VoIP and web-applications.
 This is why SALSA is proposed.
 (As a quick note: It is very easy to combine the "log" root entry of the HAR format and the "salsa" root entry of the SALSA format inside one parent JSON object, shall that be practically useful.)